 - Preheat oven to 425°F

 - Using a large non-stick pan, heat olive oil over medium heat.
-Add leeks and shallot and cook until softened approx 2-3 min, then add the garlic and chopped spinach 1 heaping cup full at time and saute until spinach is just wilted and releases most of its natural juices.
+Add leeks, shallots, chili flakes and cook until softened approx 2-3 min, then add the garlic and chopped spinach 1 heaping cup full at time and saute until spinach is just wilted and releases most of its natural juices.
 Remove pan from heat and set aside

 - In a large bowl, combine and stir together the ricotta, spinach mixture, lemon juice, lemon zest, herbs, half the mozzarella and all of the feta.
 Once combined season with salt and pepper according to taste.

 - Transfer mixture into a greased baking dish (I used a 23 cm/9 inch oval baking dish), drizzle with a little olive oil and sprinkle with remaining Mozzarella cheese.
 Bake for 15-20 minutes or until bubbly and golden brown